|* Bob Cook, a professional sailor

 Satellite telephones and service providers:

 There are several sat phone service options, (Iridium, Globalstar tand Inmarsat).
 These services all have advantages and disadvantages.
 95% of my weather routing clients use Iridium sat phones & service for their offshore communications.
 For detailed and reliable communications, vessel position reports, weather forecasts and routing advice, email (not text messaging!) for many reasons, is much better than voice.
 The newest and best sat phone I have seen to date, (for email & voice) is the Iridium #9555.
 Iridium phones The sat phone to the left is the newer Iridium 9555 sat phone with built in GPS and one touch SOS.
 To the right is an older but very good Iridium 9505A sat phone.
 Clicking on the phones image will take you to the Iridium Phones information page.
 A new device worth considering is the Iridium "Go" unit.
-Iridium "Go".
-Iridium also sells a wifi "hot spot" device, Iridium Access Point which creats a wifi "hot spot"aboard your boat accessable by wifi enabled devices such as cell phones and laptops.
+Iridium "Go", which creates a wifi "hot spot"aboard your boat accessable by wifi enabled devices such as cell phones, tablets and laptops.

 There are many satellite phone & service providers.
 Equipment can be purchased or rented by the day.